Waqas-Abbasi/shortest-path-visualiser/README.md

 # Shortest Path Visualiser

-This visualiser allows you to select various common shortest path algorithms and allows you to visualise how the algorithms find the shortest path to the end destination.
+This visualiser allows you to visualise common path finding algorithms to find the shortest path between a starting node and an end node.
 This visualiser also supports maze generation algorithms.
 You can play around with this visualiser here: https://shortestpathvisualiser.netlify.com/

 ### Path Finding Algorithms